dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/health-checks.md

 ## Prerequisites

-Health checks are usually used with an external monitoring service or container orchestrator to check the status of an app.
+Health checks are typically used with an external monitoring service or container orchestrator to check the status of an app.
 Before adding health checks to an app, decide on which monitoring system to use.
 The monitoring system dictates what types of health checks to create and how to configure their endpoints.

 The [`Microsoft.AspNetCore.Diagnostics.HealthChecks`](https://www.nuget.org/packages/Microsoft.AspNetCore.Diagnostics.HealthChecks) package is referenced implicitly for ASP.NET Core apps.
-To perform health checks using Entity Framework Core, add a package reference to the [`Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore`](https://www.nuget.org/packages/Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore) package.
+To run health checks using Entity Framework Core, add a package reference to the [`Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore`](https://www.nuget.org/packages/Microsoft.Extensions.Diagnostics.HealthChecks.EntityFrameworkCore) package.

 The sample app provides startup code to demonstrate health checks for several scenarios.
 The [database probe](#database-probe) scenario checks the health of a database connection using [`AspNetCore.Diagnostics.HealthChecks`](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks).
 The [DbContext probe](#entity-framework-core-dbcontext-probe) scenario checks a database using an EF Core `DbContext`.
 To explore the database scenarios, the sample app: